RobTillaart/DEVRANDOM/README.md

 |    3    | Marsaglia        | software portable PRNG

 There might be other RNG's in the future.
+If you have an interesting and fast PRNG to be included please let me know.

 ### Obsolete

-To be obsolete in some next release.
+To be obsolete in a next release.

 - **useSW()** replaced by **useRandom()**.
 - **useHW(uint8_t pin)** replaced by **useDigitalRead()**.